ch4mpy/spring-addons/samples/tutorials/bff/README.md

   * `/v3/api-docs/**` gives a public access to Gateway OpenAPI specification for its `/login-options` and `/me` end-points
 - `csrf` with `cookie-accessible-from-js` requires that CSRF tokens are sent in an `XSRF-TOKEN` cookie with `http-enabled=false` so that Angular application can read it and send requests with this token in X`-XSRF-TOKEN` header.
 It also adds a `WebFilter` for the cookie to be actually added to responses and configures a CSRF handler protecting against BREACH attacks.
 - `login-path`, `post-login-redirect-path` and `post-logout-redirect-path` are pretty straight forward. this are relative path to the `client-uri` configured earlier
-- `back-channel-logout-enabled` when set to `true`, a `/backchannel-logout` end-point is added, listening for POST requests from the OIDC Providers when a user logs out from another application the current client (useful in SSO environments).
-This endpoint is secured by a dedicated filter-chain matching only `/backchannel-logout`.
 - `oauth2-logout` is the RP-Initiated Logout configuration for OIDC Providers not following the standard (logout endpoint missing from the OpenID configuration or exotic request parameter names)
 - as both the UI and REST API are served through the gateway, there are no cross-origin requests and we don't need CORS configuration
 ```yaml